-There’s nothing quite like digging into a homemade treat from a small town bakery.
-You can taste the difference when you know someone made those baked goods especially for you earlier that morning, using a family recipe passed down from generation to generation, not something perfected in a test kitchen and re-heated in a store front.
-Every town, big or small, has its lauded bakery and today we salute them as we highlight some of the many jewels that dot Ontario’s Highlands.
+There’s nothing quite like digging into a homemade treat from a local bakery renowned for a particular tasty treat.
+You can taste the difference when you know something has been baked just for you earlier that morning, using a family recipe passed down from generation to generation, not something perfected in a test kitchen and re-heated in a storefront.

-Hidden Goldmine Bakery is not so hidden away on the main street of Madoc (also called Highway 62), just a very short detour off of Highway 7.
-You won’t have any difficulty finding the place but you might find it tough to choose from their selection of fresh breads, pastries, and other goodies.
-If you do find yourself struggling to choose, their different varieties of gooey butter tarts come recommended by many, as do their signature Golden Fudge Nuggets.
+Hidden Goldmine Bakery is not so hidden on the main street of Madoc (also called Highway 62), just a very short detour off Highway 7.
+You won’t have any difficulty finding the place, but you might find it tough to choose from their delicious selection of fresh breads, pastries, and other goodies.
+If you’re faced with the struggle to choose, their assorted varieties of gooey butter tarts come recommended by many (including Narcity), as do their signature Golden Fudge Nuggets.

-Molly’s in Minden is a favourite of both locals and visitors.
+Molly’s in Minden is a favourite of both locals and seasonal cottagers.
 Their extensive bakery menu covers all the bases with handheld pies, cupcakes, waffles, and “muffin loaves” – among many others.
-Don’t miss their sit-down brunch too, where they serve up meals like huevos rancheros, savoury crêpes, and breakfast poutine.
-They also offer both frozen entrees and entire pies, cakes, and loaves, for taking home or sharing with friends.
+Sit down for a meal while you’re there to enjoy classic comfort food or delicious alternatives for those who are celiac, vegetarian, or vegan.
+They also offer both frozen entrees and entire pies, cakes, and those delectable muffin loaves, for taking home or sharing with friends.